Hildur Ottelin

 Artist.

-After studies at the Craft School and the Academy of Fine Arts, Karin Arosenius travelled to Copenhagen, Rome and then to Paris, where she was present at the same time as the spouses Karin and Carl Larsson.
+After studying at Slöjdskolan and Konstakademin, Karin Arosenius traveled to Copenhagen, Rome and then to Paris, where she stayed at the same time as her husband Karin and Carl Larsson.

-Karin Arosenius sculpted busts and statuettes with genre motifs such as "Fisherman asleep from his fishing rod" in 1881 and "Bathing girl" in 1883, among others.
+Karin Arosenius sculpted busts and statuettes with genre motifs such as "Fisherman's boy, who fell asleep from his fishing rod" in 1881 and "Bathing girl" in 1883, among others.

 Burial site: 0127-1204